Fun Sensory Stocking Stuffers Under $15

 Kinetic Sand — Single Pack

-Flows yet holds shape; keep portion small in a tray for easy cleanup.
+Flows yet holds shape; keep a small portion in a tray or bin for satisfying scoop, pour, and bury play.

 Schylling NeeDoh (various)